Meet the current and past fellows of Mass General Physician Organization (MGPO) Finance Group.

 Neda Daneshvar, MBA, MPH

 Jay currently serves as a Psychiatry Division Administrator at Emory Healthcare.
-Previously, he served as an Administrative Manager for the Department of Psychiatry within the Massachusetts General Hospital.
+Previously, he served as an Administrative Manager for the Department of Psychiatry within Mass General.
 His passion in healthcare stemmed from his undergraduate summer internships at Kaiser Permanente and the Gwinnett Pulmonary Group located outside of Atlanta.
 His early involvement in medical practice management and electronic medical records implementation allowed him to gain a baseline understanding of healthcare systems.

 Jay received his Bachelors of Business Administration with a concentration in Finance from Georgia Gwinnett College.
 He subsequently worked for Scottrade as a Broker Intern after successfully obtaining the Series 7 and Series 63 Licenses.
 Although investment consulting was exciting, Jay decided to return to his true passion.
 He attended Tulane University and obtained his Masters of Healthcare Administration.
 During that time, he worked at the Cardiovascular Institute of the South, the largest cardiology group in Louisiana, under the guidance of the Chief Operational Officer.

-Schaeffer currently serves as a Group Practice Manager for the Massachusetts General Physicians Organization.
-Previously, he served as an Cardiology Billing Manager within the MGPO.”
+Schaeffer currently serves as a Group Practice Manager for the MGPO.
+Previously, he served as a Cardiology Billing Manager within the MGPO.
 He began his career in healthcare working as a Chemistry lab assistant at St. Joseph’s College, NY Campus, during which he earned a couple of internship opportunities at SUNY Downstate Medical Center.
 His compassion for working with patients developed as he worked on the “front lines” as a rehab technician at a New York based physical therapy clinic.
-He later decided to pursue a career in healthcare revenue cycle, finance, and operations.
-His interests also include process improvement, strategic planning, and operations.
+He later decided to pursue a career in healthcare revenue cycle, finance and operations.
+His interests also include process improvement, strategic planning and operations.